No-Country/s4-06-m-backend-nuevo/README.md

 <img src="https://github.com/No-Country/s4-06-m-backend-nuevo/blob/main/src/main/resources/static/images/portada.png"></img>
 <h2>Proyecto: Ecommerce Ecologico Sport.</h2>
-<p>Es un ecommerce donde una empresa puede publicar su ropa ecologica y venderla, donde el admin puede cargar productos
+<p>Es un ecommerce donde una empresa puede publicar su ropa ecológica y venderla, donde el admin puede cargar productos
-con sus imagenes, crear categorias, actualizar datos,borrar productos y usuarios.<br>
+con sus imágenes, crear categorías, actualizar datos,borrar productos y usuarios.<br>
-El usuario puede buscar producto por categorio, precio, titulo ect, a su ves se puede loguear y registrar con la seguridad por token y manejo de roles, seguidamente puede comprar y agregar productos al carrito y pagar por Mercado Pago.
+El usuario puede buscar producto por categoría, precio, titulo ect, a su ves se puede loguear y registrar con la seguridad por token y manejo de roles, seguidamente puede comprar y agregar productos al carrito y pagar por Paypal.
 </p>

+It is an ecommerce where a company can publish its ecological clothing and sell it, where the admin can upload products with your images, create categories, update data, delete products and users.<br>
+The user can search for a product by category, price, title, etc. At the same time, you can log in and register with security. by token and role management, then you can buy and add products to the cart and pay by Paypal.
 <h3>:computer: Tecnologías Back End </h3>

 - ✅Java-11